rohanmrb/Restaurant-Recommendation-System/README.md

 # Restaurant Recommendation System

-This repositry contains the code for the Restaurant Recommendation System.
+This repository contains the code for the Restaurant Recommendation System.

 ## Team